The Bay Lights Project on San Francisco-Oakland Bay Bridge – That’s A Lot of Staff to Schedule!

-The Bay Lights Grand Lighting occurred last night on the San Francisco-Oakland Bay Bridge, making this project the world’s largest LED light sculpture measuring 1.8 miles long and 500 feet high.
-Illuminating the local community with 25,000 LED lights between nightfall and until 2:00 am every night for the next two years, the Bay Lights Project (inspired by the Bay Bridge’s 75th Anniversary) surpasses the scale of the Eiffel Tower’s 100th Anniversary lighting [source].
-As a privately funded gift to the Bay Area, $6 million was raised to date with the goal of $8 million for the Bay Lights Project to stay intact through 2015 [source].
+The Bay Lights Grand Lighting occurred last night on the San Francisco-Oakland Bay Bridge.
+This project is the world’s largest LED light sculpture measuring 1.8 miles long and 500 feet high.
+Illuminating the local community with 25,000 LED lights between nightfall and until 2:00 am every night for the next two years, the Bay Lights Project surpasses the scale of the Eiffel Tower’s 100th Anniversary lighting.
+As a privately funded gift inspired by the Bay Bridge’s 75th Anniversary, $6 million was raised to date with the goal of $8 million for the Bay Lights Project to stay intact through 2015.

 Ben Davis, Board Chair of non-profit Illuminate the Arts, first conceived the Bay Lights Project and invited artist Leo Villareal to be part of it.
 Not unfamiliar to installing light art pieces in public spaces, the New Yorker combined “technology, art, [and] light in this monumental piece of art” to showcase to Bay Area locals and visitors.

 The beginning processes of the Bay Lights started in September 2012 where fiber and power lines were installed and 25,000 LEDs and 48,000 bridge clips were in production.
-In October 2012, electricians worked on installing the LED light system from Monday to Friday, 8 pm to 5 am (how crazy!).
-It wasn’t until mid-December 2012 when testing of the lights started and the grand lighting three months later [source.
+In October 2012, electricians worked on installing the LED light system from Monday to Friday, 8 pm to 5 am.
+It wasn’t until mid-December 2012 when testing of the lights started and the grand lighting three months later.
 Can you imagine how many people were involved being scheduled to gather materials, properly install it, and to constantly test and tweak it?

 Humanity’s Employee Location Tracking with GPS Tracker – Perfect for Contractors